benborgers/www/posts/eleventy-katex.md

 })
 ```

-What this does is it registers a new Eleventy filter called `latex`, which will affect our `content` HTML (from earlier).
+What this does is it registers a new Eleventy filter called `latex`, which will affect the `content` of our page.

 We take the content of the page and use a regex to replace every occurrence of `$$something$​$`.
 We're using `\$` to escape the dollar sign, because `$` has a special meaning in regex but we want the actual dollar sign character (not its special meaning).

-When rendering markdown to HTML, Eleventy likes to change characters like `>` to `&gt;`, etc. This stops them from rendering as actual HTML.
+When rendering markdown to HTML, Eleventy likes to change characters like `>` to `&gt;`, etc. This stops those characters from rendering as actual HTML.
 However, here we want to turn these characters _back_ into what they were before, since we might've used the `>` or `<` characters in our equations.

 We use KaTeX's `renderToString` method to render this equation so it looks like an actual equation, and replace the `$​$something$$` with that rendered KaTeX HTML.

 Finally, add this CSS file to your layout's `<head>`.
-It loads the necessary fonts and CSS to render the equation we just created with `renderToString`.
+It loads the necessary fonts and CSS to display the equations.

 ```html
 <link rel="stylesheet" href="https://unpkg.com/katex@latest/dist/katex.min.css" />